 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Maintenance Management, too.
-About 16.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Maintenance Management.
+About 13.7% of those with this major are international students.

 How Much Do Operations Management Majors Make?